jeremywen/JW-Modules/README.md

 a 16 sample player with random loading, shuffling, and slicing

+NOTE: clicking 'X' on a pad mutes it

+NOTE: clicking the sine wave on a pad loads a new sample

+NOTE: clicking the dice on a pad loads a randomd sample

 * **Right Arrow:** moves sequencer position right and plays that cell
 * **Left Arrow:** moves sequencer position left and plays that cell
 * **Down Arrow:** moves sequencer position down and plays that cell